-9.1.
-Q: According to the PhAMA Code, all printed promotional material needs to have an API.
-Should this extend to buntings and posters that are used in events such as congresses and lunch/dinner talks?
+- Q. According to the PhAMA code, all printed promotional material needs to have an API.
+Should this extend to buntings and posters that are used in events such as congresses and lunch/dinner talks? - A. Posters and buntings used in events such as congresses and lunch/dinner talks are required to have API.
+There are concerns that these materials may be re-used.
+This is addressed in section 5.1 of the Provision of the Code.

-A: Posters and buntings used in events such as congresses and lunch/dinner talks are required to have API.
 (The term Buntings and posters in this context refers to buntings which includes claims.
 For buntings & posters which include the brand name & tag line without a claim, this provision does not apply).

-The above requirement is clearly stated under Article 5.1 of the PhAMA Code of Conduct, unless the poster is a reminder advertisement, in which case the requirement under Article 5.3 stands.
+The above requirement is clearly stated under section 5.1 of the PhAMA Code of Conduct, unless the poster is a brand reminder, in which case the requirement under section 5.3 stands.